ReconTrapper/adventure.py/README.md

 https://www.youtube.com/watch?v=xFH-77jNMwI&list=PLiEts138s9P2Cwe0PHZ8zndsEbvfV5P8N&index=1

+If the usere gives the correct answer they get to proceed to the next room

+ad theres a full end for typing anything other then a number

 If you fallow the link you will find the answers to the text based game named adventure.py or play the game and learn